 I’ve been in Mexico for nearly two months now, but I’ve only been officially butterbiking for just a few weeks.
 I was waiting for the monarchs to leave their Oyamel sentinels and begin their annual migration north.
 And while I couldn’t wait to start biking – to put into motion hundreds of hours of planning, networking, and dreaming – I was happy waiting, making friends, and visiting the monarchs before we started migrating.

 From local night rides to tortilla making lessons I was busy.
 After surviving a 48 hour bus ride from Kansas City to Morelia, Mexico I hobbled off the bus into the swirl of Mexico.
 It had been a few years since I had navigated the thrill of a Latin American city.
-The murmur of Spanish, the dancing of traffic, and the near-constant opportunity to circulate Pesos for things sold in plastic bags.
+The murmur of Spanish, the dancing of traffic, and the near-constant opportunity to circulate pesos for things sold in plastic bags.
 I had made it to Mexico, and was as close as I had ever been to the overwintering grounds of the monarchs.

 The closeness of the monarchs was evident.
 Grand billboards persuading all to visit the monarch sanctuaries cast shadows on the hot pavement.
 The Monarca taxi company persuaded travelers to speed through the city.
-A monarch murals sang praise to the state of Michoacan, the winter refuge of the migrating monarchs.
+A monarch mural sang praise to the state of Michoacan, the winter refuge of the migrating monarchs.

 I didn’t need a monarca taxi.
 I had my bike.
 I unloaded the pieces of my bike and fit them together, empowered by the self-reliance of such a simple tool.
 In a few minutes I fit together a machine that will carry me to Canada and four bags stuffed with everything I’ll need (and 15 pounds of electronics I don’t exactly need).
 Whether it is a trip across Mexico or from the bus station to the center of Morelia, biking gives me a courage and power to move into the unknown.
 I cycle into town.

 Morelia is the tourist destination tourists don’t know about.
 It fills the valley with castle-like churches and plenty of old looking buildings that people could awe about.
 I enjoy walking the crowded streets full of people out and about.
 Here people leave their houses to visit with friends, spend time with their families, and buy food at every corner.
-I head directly to Boden-Powell Spanish Language School and then to the house of a family that has agreed to let me spend the week with them.
+I head directly to Baden-Powell Spanish Language School and then to the house of a family that has agreed to let me spend the week with them.
 I had decided to ease into the rhythm of this foreignness by staying with a family and un-retiring my Spanish.

 Spanish and I have an interesting relationship.
 I have dug my heels in deep and refuse to give up, even as it ditches and dodges me.
 For visual learners like myself, that can barely hear the difference between a tuned piano and one left out in the rain for a year or so, languages taunt me.
 But excuses aside, I am learning and enjoy it.
 This trip, my third, is the first where I know enough Spanish to have a personality.
 Having graduated from “hello, I like oranges” to “monarchs don’t know when they cross the Mexican border because it is just a line on a map, and I think we need to think more like monarchs”… I can express myself and make friends.
 It is exciting to see the progress.
 And when people talk, and I don’t understand a thing, I laugh.
 A few more years I tell myself…